Caernarfon: Demography

+Churches

+St Peblig's and Segontium Roman Fort

+Caernarfon historically formed part of the parish of Llanbeblig, named after Saint Peblig, the son of Saint Elen and Macsen Wledig (Magnus Maximus).
+St Peblig's Church stands 0.6 miles south-east of the walled town.
+It is built on an important early Christian site, itself built on a Roman Mithraeum or temple of Mithras.
+This was located close to the Segontium Roman Fort which lies 200 metres away.
+A Roman altar was found in one of the walls of the church during 19th-century restoration work.
+The present church dates mainly from the 14th century and is built to a Cruciform architectural plan.
+A major restoration was undertaken in 1894.
+St Peblig's is a Grade I listed building.

+St Mary's

+St Mary's Church was begun in 1307 as a chapel for the castle and garrison.
+It is built against the town wall, the Bell Tower acting as a vestry.
+The church was restored by Benjamin Dean Wyatt in 1811-1814.
+The exterior mainly reflects Wyatt's work, except its north and west walls which are "Master James of St George's massive limestone masonry of 1284-1290", but the arcades in the nave, and other internal elements, are medieval.
+The church is a Grade I listed building.

 Landmarks

 Caernarfon Castle

 The present castle building was constructed between 1283 and 1330 by the order of King Edward I. The banded stonework and polygonal towers are thought to have been in imitation of the Walls of Constantinople.
 The impressive curtain wall with nine towers and two gatehouses survive largely intact.
 Caernarfon Castle is now under the care of Cadw and is open to the public.
 The castle includes the regimental museum of the Royal Welch Fusiliers.

 Caernarfon town walls

 The medieval town walls, including eight towers and two twin-towered gateways, form a complete circuit of 800 yd around the old town and were built between 1283 and 1285.
 The walls are in the care of Cadw but only a small section is accessible to the public.
 The town walls and castle at Caernarfon were declared part of a World Heritage Site in 1986.
 According to UNESCO, the castle and walls together with other royal castles in Gwynedd "are the finest examples of late 13th century and early 14th century military architecture in Europe".